FLamparski/FisherPriceCNC/README.md

 To regenerate the assembly instructions, STLs, images, and the bill of materials, use `make_all.ps1`.

+## Firmware

+This machine uses GRBL v1.1 as its firmware.
+There is a configuration file, `grbl_config.h`, that is required to compile and upload GRBL and have it work correctly - it needs to disable homing on the Z axis because the Z axis does not exist.

+Copy the `grbl_config.h` on top of the `config.h` in whatever location you have installed GRBL, and then reflash through the Arduino IDE.

 ## Attribution

 A number of the parts and a lot of the code for this machine has been borrowed from other projects.
 Here's a list:

 * Some phyiscal parts have been reused or adapted from the [Prusa i3 MK3s](https://github.com/prusa3d/Original-Prusa-i3/tree/MK3S/Printed-Parts/SCAD) (GPLv3)
+* [GRBL](https://github.com/gnea/grbl) is currently used as firmware (GPLv3)